-Starting this year we will involve ourselves in tree planting.
+Starting this year, we will involve ourselves in tree planting.
 We think climate change is happening.
 Our world is not in good shape even apart from climate change.
 We have polluted our world and not shown any respect for our environment.
 We have to do everything we can to improve ourselves and educate as many people as possible.
-Our capacity to do that is limited but we have to set the example.
+Our capacity to do that is limited, but we have to set the example.

 Reduce the use of plastic

-Maintaining and cleaning forest trails
+Maintaining and clearing forest trails.

 Great forest trails

 Some great forest trails have deteriorated because no people are using them anymore.
 A trail needs to be maintained.
 Otherwise, nature will take over and make the trails impassable.
 We have been restoring some of these great and remote trails and will continue to do this.
 We love the forest and believe in its healing capacity for mind and body.
 Nothing is more disturbing during your hike than coming across plastic or other trash left by others.
 We stimulate our guides to pick up plastic trash and bring it back to our office to dispose of it.

 We live in a beautiful and fascinating world.
 Unfortunately, there is very little wildlife left in North Thailand.
 Until the 1950s, forests in the north housed tigers, elephants, monkeys, gibbons, wild buffaloes, deer, and other big games.
 If you go trekking through the forests of northern Thailand, there is a small chance that you encounter wildlife.
 We will focus on flora.
 On our website, we now have a section dedicated to trees, plants, and flowers you might encounter on our trips.
 We also encourage our guides to focus on natural history.